-The hobby of scrapbooking is more popular than ever.
-People are using scrapbooks to tell a story, chronicle the history of their family, preserve cherished memories while having fun and relieve stress at the same time.
-If you have thought about giving scrapbooking a whirl but are clueless where to start, you might find the steps and tips provided here useful.
+The hobby of scrapbooking is quite popular.
+People use scrapbooks to tell a story, chronicle the history of their family, and preserve cherished memories.
+Most scrapbookers are also having fun and relieving stress.
+If you have thought about giving scrapbooking a whirl but are clueless where to start, this guide will help.
 Even if you are not the artistic type, you can still make lovely pages when following some simple rules and guidelines.

 Basic Scrapbooking Supplies You Will Need

 Before you start your first scrapbook page, you need to have the essentials.
-Some of the tools and supplies you will have to have on hand are:
+Some of the tools and supplies to have on hand are:

-Adhesives: There are many types of glues sold for scrapbooking, and it is often a matter of what kind you prefer.
-Some of the types of adhesives that can be used for scrapbooking are glue sticks, liquid glue pens, photo tape, foam dots and more.
-Just remember that the glue needs to photo-safe and acid-free.
+- Adhesives: There are many types of glues sold for scrapbooking; decide what kind you prefer.
+Examples are glue sticks, liquid glue pens, photo tape, foam dots, and more.
+The glue needs to photo-safe and acid-free.

-Albums and Sheet Protectors: Albums today come in a variety of sizes, but the standard size that most beginners use is 12 x 12.
+- Albums and Sheet Protectors: Albums come in a variety of sizes; the standard size that most beginners use is 12 x 12 inch.
 This size allows you to use many sizes of photos and still have room for other scrapbooking elements.
-The most important thing to remember when buying your scrapbooking album is to make sure the page protectors are of Mylar, polypropylene, or polyethylene.
+Make sure the page protectors are Mylar, polypropylene, or polyethylene.
 Any other page protector will damage and fade your pages with time.

-Paper: You will want to have a variety of solid colored and patterned paper on hand.
-Paper comes in 12 x 12 sheets or in 8.5 x 11 inches.
-You can purchase paper in individual sheets or stacks.
-The most important thing to remember when buying your paper is to make sure that it is acid-free (ph neutral) and lignin free.
+- Paper: You will want a variety of solid colored and patterned paper.
+Paper comes in 12 x 12-inch sheets or in 8.5 x 11 inches.
+It's sold in individual sheets or stacks.
+Buy only acid-free (ph neutral) and lignin free paper.
 Acid-free paper has been treated so that the acids present in wood pulp papers are removed.
 Lignin free means that the paper has been processed to remove the acidic part of the wood pulp in paper.
-This type of paper (acid and lignin free) is considered to be the best and will last over 200 years.

-Pens: When starting out you will only need a black pen.
-Journaling your thoughts and feelings on your page is an integral part of the scrapbooking process.
-You should just use pens that have pigment ink.
-This type of ink is fade resistant, colorfast and waterproof.
+- Pens: Use pens that have pigment ink.
+It is fade resistant, colorfast, and waterproof.
 Always practice writing with your pen on a piece of scrap paper first, before writing on your page layout.

-Punches: Punches are tools in various shapes that are used cut out shapes from paper.
-Did you ever use a paper hole punch?
-These are the same concept except the shapes are bigger.
+- Punches: Punches are tools in various shapes that are used cut out shapes from paper.

-Stamps: Rubber stamps add beauty and interest to the scrapbook page.
-You can take a stamp up to the next level by using embossing powders with a heating tool to give the print dimension.
+- Stamps: Rubber stamps add beauty and interest to the scrapbook page.
+Use embossing powders with a heating tool to give the print dimension.
 Use markers to add color to the stamped images.

-Stickers: Stickers are an essential embellishment to scrapbook pages.
-Craft stores sell sticker packages in literally thousands of shapes, themes, and designs especially for scrapbooking.
+- Stickers: Stickers are an essential embellishment to scrapbook pages.
+Craft stores sell sticker packages in thousands of shapes, themes, and designs especially for scrapbooking.

-Templates: Templates are tools that can help the artistically challenged make perfect shapes and borders.
-Templates are like stencils.
-You just place the templates on the paper, trace the shapes, cut out and glue to your layout.
+- Templates: Templates are stencils that can help the artistically challenged make perfect shapes and borders.
+Place the templates on the paper, trace the shapes, cut out, and glue to your layout.

-- When you are ready to start on your scrapbook page follow steps in this order: Decide if your page is going to be a theme or story page, determine what type of album you are going to use, organize your photos, choose what layout will be best for your theme and photos, gather your tools and supplies, and finally start cutting and gluing.
+- Organize your thoughts and materials before you start.
+Decide if your page is going to be a theme or story page, organize your photos, choose the layout to best fit your theme and photos, gather tools and supplies, and finally start cutting and gluing.

 - Touching photos can lead to degradation.
 Photos should have a matte rather than glossy finish to minimize fingerprints.

-- If you are going to write on the back of your photos, make sure to use a pen that is designed explicitly for that purpose.
-You can purchase that type of pen at your scrapbooking supply store.
+- If you write on the back of your photos, use a pen that is designed explicitly for that purpose.
+Find them at a scrapbooking supply store.

-- Even though you may resist journaling at first, you will find that it adds an extra special element on your page.
+- Journaling adds an extra special element on your page.
 Your thoughts and feelings journaled on paper make it personal and one of a kind.